dynamsoft-docs/barcode-reader-docs/programming/javascript/user-guide/basic-customizations.md

 ```html
 <select class="dbrScanner-sel-resolution"></select>
 ```
-   8 default resolutions are populated automatically.

 [Try in JSFiddle](https://jsfiddle.net/DynamsoftTeam/25v08paf/)

+*Note*

+By default, 8 hard-coded resolutions will be populated as options.

 The following code shows how to display a custom set of resolution options.